Northern Territory: Music

+The NT also has a frequently active live music scene, with its main festival, Bass in the Grass being the most popular and biggest show throughout the year.
+The show often has acts from overseas play, and this attracts significantly higher tourism than normal.

 Sport

 Australian rules football in the Northern Territory is widely popular, particularly with Indigenous Australian communities in Darwin, Alice Springs and the Tiwi Islands.
 The governing body for football in the territory is the AFL Northern Territory.

 Culture

 The Northern Territory is home to a number of cultural institutions of importance to the nation.